I love Rubber-bands!

 M, my daughter is 7 years old and is now a veteran rubber-band user.
 I still remember her first pair.
 Tiny blue rubber-bands with little plastic shoes on them.
-She got them as a gift from a friend (a mom of two lovely daughters and presumably a rubber-band lover herself!).
+She got them as a gift from a friend (a mom of two lovely daughters and presumably a rubber-band lover herself).
 From there began our journey into the world of rubber-bands.
 Before Maya, I had never thought of rubber-bands as accessories but functional things that served a purpose.
 The design element was totally lost on me.
-The practical socialist in me, couldn’t fathom the purposefulness of designer rubber-bands.
+The practical socialist in me, couldn’t fathom the purposefulness of having cherries/ kittens on rubber-bands.

 It read Monday – Two ponies, Tuesday – one pony, Wednesday – half pony…. and so forth.
 The schedule was adhered to religiously for two weeks and then one Tuesday it was simply trashed.
 “I don’t want to make one pony today!”
 Made me realize something was not quite right.
 My gentle prodding produced tears in her baby eyes, and out tumbled the story of the previous day’s fight.